Port of Newhaven: Lifeboat

 The Newhaven Lifeboat, the first of which was commissioned in 1803, is among the oldest in Britain, and was established some 20 years before the Royal National Lifeboat Institution.
 The town established the rescue lifeboat in response to the wreck of HMS Brazen in January 1800 when only one man of her crew of some 105 men could be saved.
 The town used a combination of funds raised locally and contributed by Lloyd's of London to purchase a lifeboat built to Henry Greathead's "Original" design.
 Newhaven also has one of the Watch stations of the National Coastwatch Institution.
-The current boat, RNLB David and Elizabeth Acland, is a Severn class lifeboat named after David Acland DL, who was a member of the RNLI's Committee of Management for 34 years and its Chairman from 1996 to 2000.
+The current boat, RNLB David and Elizabeth Acland, is a Severn class lifeboat.
+David Acland CBE,DL, was a member of the RNLI's Committee of Management for 34 years and its Chairman from 1996 to 2000.